This requires deeply reflecting of our collective heritage, trauma and biases created by the colonisers – past and present.

 Undoing the effects of colonialism and working toward decolonization requires each of us to consciously consider to what degree we have been affected by not only the physical aspects of colonization, but also the psychological, mental, and spiritual aspects.

-I would expand on this to include understanding the ways colonisation has positively affected our lives and the ways in which we hold privilege.
+I would expand on this to include understanding the ways colonisation in which we hold privilege, due to colonisation.
 Once we are committed to achieving an authentic understanding this we must then learn by reading/watching/and listening (without talking) to the lives of those around us.

 How do we reach all the minds?

 All current and future heritage professionals work with the intent to preserve information for the future generations.
 In order to do this ethically we must ensure that all staff are trained within understanding the privilege they hold and the duty to gain a deeper understanding of any cultural knowledge gaps.